 PUGNATORIUS Ltd. is a Bangkok-based specialist provider of bespoke transactional legal and tax advice in the corporate and property legal and taxation industry sectors.
 The law firm assists hotel operators without a license to apply at the competent governmental agencies.
 The steps include

 - Review of the legal prerequisites to obtain a hotel business license and allocation under the type 1 till 4 under the law.

 - Examination of the current compliance of the building structure, floor plan, interior and support and assistance in a remodeling and conversion of the building to comply with the Building Control Act and the requirements of the construction, health, and environmental authorities.

 - Examination of the current compliance of the hotel operator, hotel staff, and hotel management for the hotel business license requirements.

 - Support and assistance in the preceding steps to lay the legal foundations to apply for a hotel business license, including occupation permit, environmental impact assessment.

-- Design and preparation of the legal agreements and supporting documents, as hotel management or similar agreements.
+- Design and preparation of the legal agreements and supporting documents, like hotel management or similar contracts.

 - Application of the hotel license at the Department of Provincial Administration or the Provincial Governor’s Office and assisting and monitoring throughout the whole application process.